 You will earn 10x points per dollar on all charges made at any of the over 5,300 IHG hotels worldwide.
 Gas stations, grocery stores, and restaurants will net you 2x points per dollar.
 It’s 1x point per dollar on everything else.
 The annual fee is $89 and the card also comes with a $100 Global Entry credit.

-The Marriott card offers a nice sign-up bonus: Earn 75,000 bonus points after spending $3,000 on purchases in your first 3 months from account opening.
-As for earning additional points, you’ll collect 6x points for every dollar spent at over 6,700 participating Marriott Rewards and SPG hotels.
+The Marriott card offers a nice sign-up bonus: Earn 2 Free Night Awards (each valued up to 35,000 points) after spending $3,000 on purchases in your first 3 months from account opening.
+As for earning additional points, you’ll collect 6x points for every dollar spent at over 6,500 participating Marriott Rewards and SPG hotels.
 For non-hotel spending, expect 2x points per dollar on everything else.

 And if that wasn’t enough, as a Marriott Rewards Premier Plus cardmember, you’ll enjoy a free night award every year after your account anniversary.
 It’s valid for a one-night hotel stay at a property with a redemption level up to 35,000 points.
 Marriott also offers the same fifth night free at IHG when redeeming four reward nights.